makenew/rbgem/README.md

 - [Standard] Ruby style guide, linter, and formatter.
 - Productive and fun testing with [RSpec].
 - Code coverage reporting with [SimpleCov].
+- Fully automated version management and package publishing with [semantic-release].
-- Continuous testing and gem publishing with [GitHub Actions].
+- Continuous checks and tests with [GitHub Actions].
 - [Keep a CHANGELOG].
 - Consistent coding with [EditorConfig].
 - Badges from [Shields.io].